-Before Highland Park came along, I thought whisky was a harsh spirit that could be barely tolerated if drowned by a mixer.
+Before Highland Park came along, I thought whisky was a harsh spirit that could only be tolerated if drowned by a mixer.
 This opinion changed however, at the funeral of a man I never knew.
-As is customary, I was offered a dram upon my arrival at the wake and, not wanting to appear rude, I accepted it.
+As is customary in the Highlands, I was offered a dram upon my arrival at the wake and, not wanting to appear rude, I accepted it.
 To my surprise I found that I really enjoyed it and when my glass was empty, I went straight to the bar to order another.
-The experience set me out on a journey which would eventually lead to the creation of this blog and though I never met the man, who was a friend of my wife’s family, I am eternally grateful to him for my introduction to single malt whisky.
+The experience set me out on a journey which would eventually lead to the creation of this blog and though I never met the man, who had been a friend to my wife’s family, I am eternally grateful to him for my introduction to single malt whisky.

 The Highland Park distillery sits just above Kirkwall in the Orkney isles, in a place called ‘high park’.
-The distillery was built on land where once a bothy belonging to a Magnus Eunson once stood.
-Eunson it seems was something of character, working in the church by day and smuggling by night and is often credited as Highland Park’s founder, due to his dalliances with distilling as early as 1798.
-The distillery as we know it today however was constructed in 1825 by one Robert Borwick, long after Eunson had been caught and punished for his wayward lifestyle.
+The distillery was built on land where once a bothy belonging to Magnus Eunson stood.
+Eunson it seems was something of a character, working in the church by day and smuggling by night and he is often credited as Highland Park’s founder, due to his dalliances with distilling as early as 1798.
+The distillery as we know it today however was constructed in 1825 by Robert Borwick, long after Eunson had been caught and punished for his wayward lifestyle.

 The Highland Park malt is a giant of the whisky world, with their 12 year old in particular offering an excellent gateway to single malts.

 This particular Highland Park has been bottled by Gordon & MacPhail however, as part of their cask strength collection.
 Distilled in 2006 it was matured for 9 years in a first fill bourbon barrel and bottled at 57.9%.

 Smell: Floral, with Honey and Creamy Vanilla.
 There’s Lemon and gentle, underlying Peat Smoke.

 Taste: A generous helping of Black Pepper with Honey, Vanilla, subtle Orange Zest and Peat Smoke.